Degenerate parabolic stochastic partial differential equations: Quasilinear case

-Other references for kinetic or entropy solutions in the case of deterministic hyperbolic conservation laws include for instance \cite{car}, \cite{vov}, \cite{lpt1}, \cite{pert1}, \cite{perth}.
-Deterministic degenerate parabolic PDEs were studied by Carrillo \cite{car} and Chen and Perthame \cite{chen} by means of both entropy and kinetic solutions.
-Also in the stochastic setting there are several papers concerned with entropy solutions for hyperbolic conservation laws, see \cite{bauzet}, \cite{feng}, \cite{kim}, \cite{wittbolt}.
-The first work dealing with kinetic solutions in the stochastic setting and also the first complete well-posedness result for hyperbolic conservation laws driven by a general multiplicative noise was given by Debussche and Vovelle \cite{debus}.
+Other references for kinetic or entropy solutions in the case of deterministic hyperbolic conservation laws include, for instance, \cite{car,vov,lpt1,pert1,perth}.
+Deterministic degenerate parabolic PDEs were studied by Carrillo \cite {car} and Chen and Perthame \cite{chen} by means of both entropy and kinetic solutions.
+Also in the stochastic setting there are several papers concerned with entropy solutions for hyperbolic conservation laws, the first one being \cite{kim} then \cite{bauzet,feng,wittbold}.
+The first work dealing with kinetic solutions in the stochastic setting was given by Debussche and Vovelle \cite {debus}.
 Their concept was then further generalized to the case of semilinear degenerate parabolic SPDEs by Hofmanov\'a \cite{hof}.
-To the best of our knowledge, stochastic equations of type \eqref{eq} have not been studied yet, neither by means of kinetic formulation nor by any other approach.
-There is also a different kind of stochatic conservation laws: equations with a stochastic forcing not in the source term but in the flux term.
-Such equations, in the first-order case, have been studied recently by Lions, Perthame and Souganidis, \cite{LionsPerthameSouganidis12,LionsPerthameSouganidis13}.
+To the best of our knowledge, stochastic equations of type \eqref{eq} have not been studied in this generality yet, neither by means of kinetic formulation nor by any other approach.
+Recently, Bauzet, Vallet and Wittbold \cite{bauzet1} considered entropy solutions for degenerate parabolic--hyperbolic SPDEs under different assumptions on the data and the nonlinearities and under stronger assumptions on the noise.
+There is also a different kind of stochastic conservation laws: equations with a stochastic forcing not in the source term but in the flux term.
+Such equations, in the first-order case, have been studied recently by Lions, Perthame and Souganidis, \cite {LionsPerthameSouganidis12,LionsPerthameSouganidis13}.

-In comparison to the previous works of the authors \cite{debus} and \cite{hof}, the present proof of well-posedness contains two new ingredients: a generalized It\^o formula that permits a rigorous derivation of the kinetic formulation even in the case of weak solutions of certain nondegenerate approximations (see Appendix \ref{sec:ito}) and a direct proof of strong convergence of these approximations to the desired kinetic solution of the degenerate problem (see Subsection \ref{subsec:strong}).
+In comparison to the previous works of the authors \cite{debus} and \cite{hof}, the present proof of well-posedness contains two new ingredients: a generalized It\^o formula that permits a rigorous derivation of the kinetic formulation even in the case of weak solutions of certain nondegenerate approximations (see \hyperref[secito]{Appendix}) and a direct proof of strong convergence of these approximations to the desired kinetic solution of the degenerate problem (see Section~\ref{subsecstrong}).
 In order to explain these recent developments more precisely, let us recall the basic ideas of the proofs in \cite{debus} and \cite{hof}.